 I want to tell him no, but I can’t.
 “I guess I just need time to process it,” I say.
 “Is that okay with you?”

 Kendal smiles.
 “Of course.
 Take the time you need.
 I know I made a mistake last time we were together, but things are different this time.
 I’m not going anywhere.”

 I smile feeling relief flooding through me.
 “Thank you Kendal,” I say and we continue along the beach.

 All the while, I keep thinking about what Kendal had said.
 Why couldn’t I say it back?
 Kendal was my boyfriend and I was crazy about him.
 So how could I just stand there like a stick when he poured his heart out to me?
 What was wrong with me?

 Then as if on cue, my mind floats to Michael.
-What would he think if he finds out what Kendal said to me?
+What would he think if he found out what Kendal said to me?
 Would he be mad?
 I then shake my head.
 What did it matter what Michael thought?
 Kendal telling me he loved me had nothing to do with him.
 So why was I thinking of Michael?

 I sigh and then turn my attention back to Kendal.
-I needed to get Michael out of my head.
+I needed to get Michael out of my mind.
 Kendal is my boyfriend and Michael is just my friend.
 That’s it.
 But even as Kendal and I stop to watch the moon rise into the sky, I can’t help but wonder if that is really true.